ysyk2021/the-science-of-peak-performance-how-to-approach-learning-with-intensity-and-focus/src/chapter-1-2.md

-Introduction: Overview of the Benefits of a Science-Based Approach to Learning
+Overview of the Benefits of a Science-Based Approach to Learning
 ==============================================================================

 In today's rapidly changing world, the ability to learn quickly and effectively is more important than ever.
 However, many individuals struggle with developing effective learning strategies that lead to long-term retention and mastery of new skills and knowledge.